-Generally speaking, many of the above projects would only have minor and indirect influences on the species and tidal habitats that are the subject of this BA.
+Generally speaking, the above projects would only have minor and indirect influences on the species and tidal habitats that are the subject of this BA.
 These influences include minor alterations to patterns of runoff, small amounts of fill in aquatic habitats (from levee improvements or other flood protection measures), and stream crossings.
-Many of the other projects above are themselves restoration projects that would bring direct or indirect benefits to the species covered in this BA.
-Note too that many of the above projects are considered federal actions because they involve Clean Water Act Section 404 permitting, occur on federal lands, or involve federal funding, either for restoration or for the project itself.
-As a result, relatively few of the above projects have the potential to result in cumulative effects that would not also be subject to future Section 7 consultation.
-Most would also therefore receive permits from the USACE, the RWQCB, and/or the BCDC with terms and conditions that would limit their adverse effects.
+Many of the above projects are considered federal actions because they involve Clean Water Act Section 404 permitting, occur on federal lands, or involve federal funding, either for restoration or for the project itself.
+As a result, relatively few of the above projects have the potential to result in cumulative effects that would not be subject to future Section 7 consultation.
+Most would also therefore receive permits from the U.S. Army Corps of Engineers (USACE), the RWQCB, and/or the San Francisco Bay Conservation and Development Commission (BCDC) with terms and conditions that would limit their adverse effects.